Over 40 Bike Trails, 300+ Miles

-The Shingle Creek Regional Trail in Orange County will ultimately run 16 miles from SR 50 in Orlando to the Osceola County line, where it will link to Osceola County/Kissimmee segment of the trail to total 32 miles when completed.
-The northern end at SR 50 (about 7 miles from downtown Orlando) will connect to the Pine Hills Trail, which runs to the Florida Coast-to-Coast Trail.
-Currently, a portion runs about 7 miles from Eagles Nest Park to Destination Parkway, linking neighborhoods, schools, and shopping to the north and along a greenway to the south.
+The Shingle Creek Trail in Orange County (aka "Shingle Creek Regional Trail") will ultimately run 17 miles from SR 50 in Orlando to the Osceola County line, where it will meet the Osceola County/Kissimmee segment of the trail to total 32 miles when completed.
+The northern end at SR 50 (about 5 miles from downtown Orlando) will connect to the Pine Hills Trail, which eventually will link to the Florida Coast-to-Coast Trail.
+Currently, the trail runs about 12 miles from Kirkman Road to Destination Parkway, and from Taft-Vineland Road to Town Loop Blvd., linking neighborhoods, schools, and businesses, plus a greenway and natural areas.
 Detailed map and photos below.

-Shingle Creek Regional Trail Map
+Shingle Creek Trail Map

 Location: Orange County

-Mileage: 7 miles; 16 miles in Orlando/Orange County when completed
+Mileage: 12 miles; 17 miles in Orlando/Orange County when completed

 Surface: Paved, 12 feet

-Nearby Points of Interest: Universal Studios, International Drive, Mall at Millennia
+Nearby Points of Interest: Universal Studios

 This starts the prettiest section of the trail, through a greenway along the creek, an easy ride.
 To access the Oak Ridge Road trailhead (at the 2 mile marker), enter the parking lot at Bass Pro Shop/Outdoor World from Oak Ridge Road and bear left.
 The trail first runs on a path between the Florida Turnpike and some businesses, though a wide buffer it's quite noisy.
 After turning away from the road, it goes through a pretty greenway with two overlooks at a lake and arrives at Sand Lake Road.
 At Sand Lake Road, ride up the ramp, go east along the road, then a sharp turn leads to an underpass - a big plus on this busy road!